 - Too internally focused.
-While it is necessary to understand how the firm’s attorneys and staff see and communicate the brand message, a brand analysis in which the number of internal members interviewed outnumbers those with an external perspective dramatically skews the analysis.
-It is the external brand perspective that law firms typically do not know, and the only way to understand (and correct, if necessary) what the marketplace says about your brand is to ask.
+While it is necessary to understand how the firm’s service professionals and staff see and communicate the brand message, a brand analysis in which the number of internal members interviewed outnumbers those with an external perspective dramatically skews the analysis.
+It is the external brand perspective that firms typically do not know, and the only way to understand (and correct, if necessary) what the marketplace says about your brand is to ask.

 - Misunderstanding the external role.
-Law firms often hesitate to ask clients or other external sources for feedback, fearing negative comments.
+Professional services firms often hesitate to ask clients or other external sources for feedback, fearing negative comments.
 In the case of a brand analysis, it should be understood and communicated, both internally and externally, that the purpose of a client interview is not to seek feedback about areas where the client feels the firm could improve.
 Instead, the focus of the external conversations is to understand how clients describe the firm to others in the marketplace.

 - Disregarding findings.
-If enough clients are interviewed, a firm’s brand position in the marketplace will become evident; however, law firms may disagree with the uncovered position.
+If enough clients are interviewed, a firm’s brand position in the marketplace will become evident; however, some firms may disagree with the uncovered position.
 Alternatively, if there is agreement, they may tend to rest on their laurels.
 Neither of these will result in a strong brand reputation for very long.

 What is your firm’s brand identity?
 What do your clients say it is?
-As law firms enter the budgeting season, it is time to answer these questions or find out whether the answers are contradictory.
+As professional services firms enter the budgeting season, it is time to answer these questions or find out whether the answers are contradictory.
 If either is the case, it is likely that parts of your marketing budget will be allocated inappropriately.

 If you would like to discuss how your firm can start the critical process of brand management, contact Terry M. Isner at email@example.com.